Looking for a dog that's easy to care for? We totally get that.

-We've selected 26 breeds we feel are the easiest dogs to own (in one way or another), and ranked them based on several criteria.
-So if you're a first time owner, or just busy with life - our ratings can find a dog that perfectly suits your lifestyle.
+So if you're a first time owner, or busy with life - our ratings can find a dog that suits your lifestyle.

 What is Low Maintenance?

 Before we get started we have to ask: "What is low maintenance?"
 Do you want a dog that's easy to train?
 That doesn't shed?
 Great with kids and good for seniors?
-Maybe a dog that is lazy and prefers to lounge all day?
+A dog that is lazy and prefers to lounge all day?
 Or maybe it's all of the above?

-We realize that low maintenance can mean different things to different people, so we've rated each dog breed on all these traits so you can make an easy decision.
+We realize low maintenance can mean different things to different people.
+We've rated each breed on all these traits so you can decide easier.

 There's Always Exceptions!

 Training Is Required

-Don't expect a low maintenance dog from the very first day you adopt!
-Your dog will be introduced to a new home and new owners - it's a lot to take in.
-You'll have to spend a fair amount of time and effort in order to get your dog to a comfortable level of training.
+Don't expect a low maintenance dog from the very first day you adopt.
+You'll have to spend some time and effort to get your dog to a comfortable level of training.

-But once you and your dog have a good routine of exercise, training, playtime, quality food, and some lounging - rest assured they'll calm down and enjoy the easy life.
+But once you and your dog have a routine - rest assured they'll calm down and enjoy the easy life.

 The Rating System